Adithyakp86/code_nimbus_assignment/README.md

 - Navigate to the main page of your repository.
 - Click on the "Code" button (green button) near the top right.
 - Select the "Codespaces" tab.
-- Click on "New codespace" to launch a new Codespace environment.
+- Click on "New codespace" to launch a new Codespaces environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?
+## Technologies Used

 This project is built with: